lydiawelham/Beer_Me_That_Episode/README.md

 # Creating a Meme to Episode Catalogue using React and Astra DB

 Credit Ania Kubow
+Credit Angela Delise - tutorial on search bars in scss - converted for use with react and changed styling attributes Credit Emma Goto - for accessibility tips for search bar and hidden label css

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).